oracle-livelabs/database/heatwave-machine-learning/introduction/introduction.md

 # Introduction

-This workshop is based on the online guide [MySQL HeatWave User Guide: Iris Data Set Machine Learning Quickstart](https://dev.mysql.com/doc/heatwave/en/hwml-iris-example.html)
+This workshop is based on [MySQL HeatWave User Guide: Iris Data Set Machine Learning Quickstart](https://dev.mysql.com/doc/heatwave/en/hwml-iris-example.html)

 HeatWave is a massively parallel, high-performance, in-memory query accelerator that accelerates MySQL performance by orders of magnitude for analytics workloads, mixed workloads, and machine learning.
 A HeatWave Cluster consists of a MySQL DB System and HeatWave nodes that store data in memory and process analytics and machine learning queries.